tanem/stweam/README.md

   tokenSecret: 'tokenSecret'
 });

-// Optionally hook into log messages. stweam.on('info', function(msg){
+// Optionally hook into log messages... stweam.on('info', function(msg){
+  // Do something with msg.
+});

+// ... or warn messages.
+stweam.on('warn', function(msg){
   // Do something with msg.
 });